 Food and drink are as much part of the travel experience as any trip to a national park, museum visit, or adventure excursion.
-As a wine-obsessed traveller, exploring the delicious red, white grape, and amber wines of the oldest wine-growing region in the world was like visiting the promised land.
+As a wine-obsessed traveller, exploring the delicious red wine, white wine, and amber wine of the oldest wine-growing region in the world was like visiting the promised land.
 Please enjoy my Georgian wine guide for travel lovers.

 America gave the world aviation.
 Germany gave it the car.
 Britain gave the internet.
 But Georgia’s contribution was much more profound and important.
 You see, Georgia gave the world wine.